Desno365/Desno365.github.io/minecraft/laser-mod/index.md

 ## Known bugs and issues

 • Laser Gun: sometimes the block destroyed it's not the block pointed with the laser.<br><br>
-• If you find a bug report it in the [minecraft-forum.net thread](http://bit.ly/1ysWtIO).
+• If you find a bug report it in the [minecraft-forum.net thread][thread].

 ---